mbits-mirafra/spi_avip/README.md

 ## Contact Mirafra Team
 You can reach out to us over mbits@mirafra.com

-For more inofrmation regarding Mirafra Technologies please do checkout our officail website:
+For more information regarding Mirafra Technologies please do checkout our officail website:
 https://mirafra.com/